 SAFEGUARDING – KEEPING YOUR CHILDREN SAFE IN SCHOOL

-Our primary concern is to ensure all children at Ramsgate Arts Primary School feel HAPPY and SAFE with us.
-If we can acheive this, then all of our children will be have the chance to be successful in their learning journey.
+Our primary concern is to ensure all children at Ramsgate Arts feel HAPPY and SAFE with us.
+If we can do this, then all of our children will be successful in their learning journey.

-- Nominated Ramsgate Arts Primary School Governor responsible for Safeguarding: JOANNA BRAND
+Nominated Ramsgate Arts Governor responsible for Safeguarding /Child Protection: Portia Sharpin.

-- Viking Academy Trust Lead Governor: JOANNA BRAND
+Viking Academy Trust Safeguarding Governor Lead: JOANNA BRAND

 What is Safeguarding?